quacksouls/bitburner/doc/guide/misc.md

     to which you belong.
 If you hold membership in multiple factions, there is a chance that your reputation reward would be split evenly among all factions to which you belong.
-When grinding reputation for a specific faction, ensure that you join only that particular faction and you have quit your job at any company you are working for.
+When grinding reputation for a specific faction, ensure you join only that particular faction and you have quit your job at any company you are working for.
 Unlike companies, you cannot quit your membership of a faction, and must either soft reset or use `b1t_flum3.exe` to quit your membership of any faction.